elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - User Config
   Create a user config/setting that the user can turn on to accept updates automatically if there are no conflicts.
   Or we should more concretely how we want this setting to behave

-## Marking rules (and their fields) as customized

-We’d like to know if the rules has been customized in any way (at least 1 field modified from the base version) in order to mark the rule as “customized”

-- Use the `customized`
-  IDEALLY:
-- Know specifically which fields have been customized.
-- How the fields have been customized, show their diffs.

-- To keep track of how the rule has changed
-  - Introduce a new endpoint that calculates the diffs for the required fields.
-We could have new tab in the Rules Flyout tab that only calls an endpoint when it is opened.
-This endpoint would calcualte which fields where modified and return the base and current versions for each.
-  - **\*\***PROs:**\*\***
-    - We don’t need to keep track of which fields were customized in the SO, and no changes to the rule schema are changed.
-    - Most of the logic for the endpoint needed is already implemented.
-  - **\*\*\*\***CONs:**\*\*\*\***
-    - We do not keep in the SO the list of which rules were customized.
-This stops us from showing, in the Rules Detail page, which fields were customized, at least wihtout making an additional call to the backend, to calculate diffs.
-    - We can solve this by making a non-blocking request to the endpoint after the page loads.
-Alternatively, show it only when the user opens a flyout desgined to show these diffs.

 ## Other open questions